 Check out our Elden Ring Tree Sentinel boss fight walkthrough for more details.

 Flying Dragon Agheel (Agheel Lake)

-Flying Dragon Agheel has the most wow-factor of any boss in Limgrave - but it's actually not terribly hard to deal with as long as you stay on horseback throughout the fight.
+Flying Dragon Agheel has the most wow-factor of any of the Limgrave-based Elden Ring bosses - but it's actually not terribly hard to deal with as long as you stay on horseback throughout the fight.
 Agheel will fly down into the centre of the lake as you approach, belching flames and smacking at you with its tail, but its powerful attacks are clearly telegraphed and easily avoided.

 Tibia Mariner (Summonwater Village)

 The Tibia Mariner is a curious boss that summons undead skeletal enemies to fight alongside it will it teleports about Summonwater Village.
 The Mariner itself will mostly just sit there and let you slash at it, only occasionally rearing up to slam into the ground.
 So ignore the minions and prioritise the Mariner to end this fight quickly.